CCPS English Course Descriptions

 This course provides in-depth study of a single author’s literary work.
 May be repeated when authors vary.

 This course focuses on the literature of ancient and medieval cultures.
 Themes vary annually and may include “Representing Good and Evil in the Middle Ages” or “Forms of Love in the Middle Ages.”
+Counts for the Medieval Studies minor when content focuses on the Middle Ages.
 This course may be repeated when content varies.

 This course asks students to investigate selected topics in literature and culture of the Renaissance through the eighteenth century, including European, British, and other cultures.
 This course may be repeated when content varies.